Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 python -m venv myenv

 ```
-You can write thing instead of myenv.
+You can give the name for the directory anything instead of myenv.
 This will create a directiory where your virtual environment will be.

 After installing type in command prompt or terminal
 ```bash